raine/anki-llm/README.md

 Japanese vocabulary word.
 The term to create cards for is: **{term}**

 IMPORTANT: Your output must be a single, valid JSON array of objects and nothing else.
 Each object in the array should represent a unique flashcard.
-All field values must be strings.
+Field values can be strings or JSON arrays, and arrays are automatically converted into `<ul><li>` HTML lists before cards are imported.

 Follow the structure shown in this example precisely: